aimundo/personal_website/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
-description: This template has a **contact-us** form built right in.
-All you need to do is add a valid recipient form-id to the front matter of this form page and you're ready to receive submissions.
+description: You can use this form to reach out.
+I am open to collaborations, feedback on material posted on my site and paper inquiries.
+Or you can drop me a line to say hi.
 draft: false
-formspree_form_id: id-from-formspree
+formspree_form_id: "mknkkwbw"
 layout: split-right
 name: Contact Us Form
 show_poweredby_formspree: true
 show_social_links: true
 submit_button_label: Send Message
-title: Contact
+title: Contact me
 type: form
 url: contact
 ---